FoodTraceAI/fsma-server/README.md

   url: jdbc:postgresql://localhost:5432/postgres
 2. Build and verify that running in IntelliJ works
 - ./gradlew clean build
-- Run FsmaApplicationKt in IntelliJ
+- Run FsmaApplicationKt in IntelliJ to verify that the build works
-3. Create a docker image for fsma-spring
+3. If you want to create a docker image for dockerhub.com docker tag fsma-spring stepheneick/fsma-spring
+   # Push image to dockerhub.com
+   docker push stepheneick/fsma-spring
+4. Create a docker image for Amazon ECR docker tag fsma-spring:latest 381492154593.dkr.ecr.us-east-2.amazonaws.com/fsma/fsma-spring:latest
+   # Authenticate Docker client to Amazon ECR
+   aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 381492154593.dkr.ecr.us-east-2.amazonaws.com
-4. Tag the image to
+   # Push image to AWS ECR
+   docker push 381492154593.dkr.ecr.us-east-2.amazonaws.com/fsma/fsma-spring:latest
+5. Create a new task revision
+   # On Amazon go to ECS>Task definitions>Revision X>Containers
+   # Select Create new revision & take all defaults & Create
+6. Update fsma-service to launch new task
+    # On the Revision drop-down select new revision
+    # Change the number of active instances from 0 to 1
+    # Update the service
+7. To shutdown service
+    # go to fsma-service>Update
+    # Set desired tasks to 0
+8.